groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/database.md

 Popular database file extensions and their file formats include SQLite, DB, ACCDB, and MDB.

-## Supported Database File Conversions
+## Supported database file conversions

 | From | To |
 | --- | --- |